Quansight-Labs/free-threaded-compatibility/docs/porting.md

 substantial, we have split off the guide for porting extension modules into [a subsequent section](porting-extensions.md).

+### Define and document thread safety guarantees

+!!! note

+   This advice is primarily targeted at library authors or anyone who maintains Python code that others might use in their own application or library.

+Broadly, we think a Python package can indicate support for the free-threaded build at one of four levels:

+* Not supported at all.
+* Supported for experimental use, multithreaded use may lead to issues
+* Supported for production use, multithreaded use is tested, and thread safety issues are clearly documented.
+* Fully supported and fully thread safe.

+You can see how supporting the free-threaded build is not all all-or-nothing thing.
+It is a perfectly valid choice to, for example, only support running on the free-threaded build in effectively single-threaded contexts and not support shared use of objects.
+It is then up to the users of your library to add locking where appropriate or needed.
+The advantage of this choice is it does not force all consumers of your library to pay any cost associated with ensuring thread safety.

+Consider adding a section to your documentation clearly documenting the thread safety guarantees of your library.
+Note any use of global state as well as whether the mutable data structures exposed by your library support sequentially consistent shared concurrent use.
+If a variable is protected by a lock, you should document that, as it may impact multithreaded scaling.
+Encourage user feedback, particularly for reports of thread-unsafe behavior in code that is documented to be thread-safe, as well as reports of poort multithreaded scaling in code that you expect to scale well.

+You can indicate the level of support for free-threading in your library by adding a [trove classifier](https://pypi.org/classifiers/) to the metadata of your package.
+The currently supported trove classifiers for this purpose are:

+* `Programming Language :: Python :: Free Threading :: 1 - Unstable`
+* `Programming Language :: Python :: Free Threading :: 2 - Beta`
+* `Programming Language :: Python :: Free Threading :: 3 - Stable`
+* `Programming Language :: Python :: Free Threading :: 4 - Resilient`

 ### Thread Safety of Pure Python Code

 The CPython interpreter protects you from low-level memory unsafety due to [data